Learn the warning signs of prescription medication addiction.

 How to Get the Help You Need for Prescription Medication Dependency and Addiction

-Northpoint Recovery is the premier substance-abuse rehab facility in the Pacific Northwest—proudly serving Idaho, Washington, Oregon, and beyond.
-The clinical staff uses the latest evidence-based treatment strategies to provided individualized care to clients struggling with alcoholism, illicit drug use, or prescription medication misuse.
+Northpoint Recovery is the premier substance abuse rehab facility in the Pacific Northwest—proudly serving Idaho, Washington, Oregon, and beyond.
+The clinical staff uses the latest evidence-based treatment strategies to provide individualized care to clients struggling with alcoholism, illicit drug use, or prescription medication misuse.